JRehkemper/Mail-Coach-Messenger/README.md

 # Mail Coach | Messanger for the Web
 Mail Coach is an Open Source Messanger based on Socket.IO and Node JS.
 You can even run the Server on a small host, like a Raspberry Pi and use it with every Webbrowser.

+You can test our own Mail Coach Server as a [Live Demo here](https://chat.bigosigos.de)

 ## Features
 * Login with Username